nmrf/sadata-user-manual/visitors/categories.md

 ![](/assets/cursor.png)

-In the example above, the user can easily see a number of categories that the recommendation falls within.
+In the example above, the icons below the recommendation show the different tags that have been assigned.
 Hovering the cursor over any of the tags will bring up the full title, in this case 'CRC' is shown to be 'Convention on the Rights of the Child'.
 Clicking on any of the tags will take the user to a page specifically for that category, and display all recommendations and actions associated with it.

 #### The taxonomies in detail